karmaniverous/stan/.stan/system/stan.todo.md

 # STAN Development Plan (tracked in .stan/system/stan.todo.md)

 When updated: 2025-09-22 (UTC) — Live TTY: add deps, flags, and scaffolding; preserve non‑TTY behavior.
 Resolve ESLint 9 peer conflict; fix live defaults typings/tests.
+Suppress duplicate logs; tidy table output.

 <!-- validator moved to Completed (initial library).
 Integration into composition remains a separate track and will be planned when the composition layer is introduced in-repo. -->
-- Init snapshot prompt behavior
-  - On "stan init":
+- Init snapshot prompt behavior  - On "stan init":
     - If no snapshot exists at <stanPath>/diff/.archive.snapshot.json, do not prompt about snapshots.
     - If a snapshot DOES exist, prompt: “Keep existing snapshot?” (default Yes).
 If answered “No”, replace/reset the snapshot.
   - Interactive only; in --force mode, keep existing snapshot by default (future override flag TBD).